feup-infolab/docker-mocha/README.md

 Docker-Mocha is a npm package developed in order to optimize a very characteristic set of test environments.
 Environments with a considerable ammount of service/end-to-end tests and with setup dependencies.
 In a normal execution these test suites would run in the host machine, single threaded and with multiple recreations of previous test setup states.
 The resulting unoptimized pipeline might provide undisired execution times.

-Docker-Mocha solves this problem by creating a test dependency tree, each test is executed in a isolated docker environment with its own network.
-By having isolation, it is possible to run the whole suite in a paralel environment.
+Docker-Mocha solves this problem by using isolated docker environments with its own network.
+Each test will run in one of these docker environments.
+By having isolation, it is possible to run the whole suite in paralel.
 Additionaly, every setup state is saved (cached) in order for the sucessor test to load and execute more quickly.

 These set of charactericstis allow to improve the overall execution time of the test suite.